mattmenefee/code-review-process/README.md

 # Conclusion

-## Credits

-An initial version of this guide was originally developed at [smartlogic](http://smartlogic.io), a web and mobile development consultancy in Baltimore, MD.

 ## Contributing

 The guide is still a work in progress&mdash;we encourage you to contribute!
 Please check out the [contribution guidelines](CONTRIBUTING.md) for guidelines on how to proceed.
 Feel free to open issues or send pull requests with improvements.
 Thanks in advance for your help!

----

-### Footnotes

-<a name="footnote1">1</a>: GitHub provides diff metrics on the pull request files page
+## Credits

+An initial version of this guide was originally developed at [smartlogic](http://smartlogic.io), a web and mobile development consultancy in Baltimore, MD.